brouwern/BIOSCI_0160_syllabus/01-communication-you_to_me.Rmd

-# Course communication - You to me {#communication-u2me}
+# Communication - You to me {#communication-u2me}

-I you can contact me via email at nlb24@pitt.edu or via Canvas.
+I you can contact me via email at **nlb24@pitt.edu** or via Canvas.

-Please put "Foundations 2:..." as the subject, with an informative bit of information as the "...". e.g. "Foundations 2: Canvas assignment not allowing multiple attempts".
+> Please put "**Foundations 2:...**" as the subject, with an informative bit of information as the "...". e.g. "Foundations 2: Canvas assignment not allowing multiple attempts".
 There's no need to provide your PeopleSoft number.

 I try to answer all emails received on _weekdays_ within 24-36 hrs.
 Emails received on the weekend will be answered Monday.